Parametric Level-sets Enhanced To Improve Reconstruction (PaLEnTIR)

 \subsection{Forward and Inverse Problems}

-Consider a region of space to be imaged defined as $\Omega \subset \R^d$, where $d$, the number of spatial dimensions, is either $2$ or $3$.
+Consider a region of space to be imaged, $\Omega \subset \R^d$.
 For $\mathbf{r}$ a point in $\Omega$, let us define a spatially-dependent property $f(\mathbf{r})$ of the medium (e.g., electrical conductivity, optical absorption, sound speed, etc.).
 We denote with $\mathcal{M}$ the map which takes $f(\mathbf{r})$ to a vector of noise free data.
-In many cases, $\mathcal{M}$ encompasses the physics of the sensing modality as well as the engineering details of the particular sensors used to collect the data.
-In section \ref{sec:experiment} we detail the models underlying our examples.
-In practice, the data available for processing is equal to $\mathcal{M}(f)$ corrupted in some manner by noise.
+Typically, $\mathcal{M}$ encompasses the physics of the sensing modality and the engineering details of the associated sensors.
+The data available for processing is equal to $\mathcal{M}(f)$ corrupted by noise.
 Unless specified otherwise, we assume that the noise is additive Gaussian.
 In summary, the forward model can be written